Azure Kubernetes Service

 Cluster node upgrades

-Azure Kubernetes Service offers multiple Kubernetes versions.
-As new versions become available in AKS, your cluster can be upgraded using the Azure portal or Azure CLI.
+AKS offers multiple Kubernetes versions.
+As new versions become available in AKS, you can upgrade your cluster using the Azure portal or Azure CLI.
 During the upgrade process, nodes are carefully cordoned and drained to minimize disruption to running applications.

 For more information, see Using GPUs on AKS.